 Measuring and reporting on emissions and power consumption is a vital part of being a sustainable and responsible resources organisation.
-Resource companies around the world are aiming to minimise their greenhouse gas emissions over the next 10 – 30 years, with the goal of reaching net-zero emissions by 2050.
+Resources companies around the world are aiming to minimise their greenhouse gas emissions over the next 10 – 30 years, with the goal of reaching net-zero emissions by 2050.
 Carbon accounting data is also now used in everything from carbon tax/emissions trading schemes to determining banks’ lending criteria.
 However, without the right data at hand, greenhouse gas accounting can also be a very time-consuming and complex exercise, especially if you have plants that operate in multiple reporting jurisdictions.
 This is where a powerful digital shortcut like MI Core® and MI Scenario® can help.

 MI Core® and MI Scenario® provide plant operators with a reliable, trusted and straightforward way of tracking, analysing and potentially reducing emissions.